troyhacks/MoonLight/docs/develop/modules.md

 A module is a generic building block to create server and UI functionality which can be activated through the menu.

-MoonBase-Modules are inspired by WLED usermods, further developed in StarBase and now in MoonLight (using the ESP32-Sveltekit infrastructure)

 See [Lights Control](module/lightsControl.md) or [Devices](module/devices.md) for examples

 Press the ? on any module to go to the documentation.